 A. The agreement concerns a short–term project that involves only the planting of a cover crop; and

 B. The Department has sent by first–class mail written notice of a cover crop project to the landlord at least 10 calendar days before executing the agreement for the first cover crop project during the term of the lease.

 (ii) The Department may also require the granting to the State of an appropriate security interest in any equipment, structures or similar items purchased with State money.

-(4) A cost sharing agreement executed as required under this subtitle may be assigned and transferred to a successor in title of all or part of a tract of land subject to a best management practice.
+(7) A cost–sharing agreement executed as required under this subtitle may be assigned and transferred to a successor in title of all or part of a tract of land subject to a best management practice.

-(2) All rules and regulations promulgated under this section shall be approved by the Board of Public Works prior to the use of the proceeds of State bonds in the cost sharing program.
+(2) All regulations adopted under this section shall be approved by the Board of Public Works prior to the use of the proceeds of State bonds in the cost–sharing program.